bart147/GeodynGem_for_QGIS/README.md

 Some imaginary data for testing can be downloaded from the repo: https://github.com/bart147/GeodynGem_for_QGIS/blob/master/test_shapefiles

-Add the shapefiles to your QGIS project and open the plugin.
+Add the shapefiles or qgis layer file to your QGIS project and open the plugin.
 The right layer for each input should be recognized by the tool interface based on elements in the layer name.
 For example: "BAG".